Mqtth3w/Forwarder-Telegram-bot/README.md

 # Bot to be contacted without giving your telegram account.

 ## How to deploy the bot in JavaScript completely free (cloudfare based):
-Webhooks based more efficent than polling.
-It can handle 100k request free per day (cloudfare limits)
+Webhook is more efficent than polling.
+It can handle 100k requests for free per day (cloudfare limits).

 - Create a new bot on telegram with @BotFather (https://telegram.me/BotFather).
 - Save the api token.